 What is it?

 The panel is made from a matrix of 3×6 LED panel with a 10mm LED pitch.
-I deliberately went for the biggest pitch out could find.
+I deliberately went for the biggest pitch I could find.
 Not only makes it a lot easier to make it large; but I also want to use the low res as a feature by designing patterns specifically for it.
 It’s not meant to be a high definition display.

 Also made a little web app that you can use to connect to the device and tweak the effects.
 The panel can run different algorithms: